 9. A mind detaches from the rupa loka when transcending the fourth jhāna, the highest rupāvacara jhāna.
 This is a technical point that can be skipped by those not familiar with Abhidhamma/jhāna.

 - That is why the highest four jhānā are “arupāvacara jhāna.”
 Arupa means “without rupa.”
-The only rupa there would be a trace of matter associated with hadaya vatthu of arupāvacara Brahmā.
+The only rupa would be a trace of matter associated with hadaya vatthu of arupāvacara Brahmā.
 Even in ākāsānañcāyatana, there is only space and no other “rupa.”

 Kamma Bhava Is Also In Nāma Loka